tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   \end{array}
   \end{equation}
   ```
   - The function `odds_and_evens()` is the top-level function of the
     DSP kernel.
 It has an input FIFO `in` and two output FIFOs `out1`
     and `out2`.
-Connections of these I/O FIFOs are specified using the
+Connections of these I/O FIFOs to outside hardware
-    Vitis tools.
-For example, we may connect the input FIFO `in` to
+    components are specified using the Vitis tool.
+For example, we
+    may connect the input FIFO `in` to the ADC activated in the class
-    the ADC activated in the class Vitis platform described in
+    Vitis platform described in {numref}`sec:class_platform`.
-    {numref}`sec:class_platform`.
+  - The data-driven tasks `t1`, `t2`, and `t3` are instantiated as
+    `hls::task` class objects as discussed above.
+The three tasks are
+    specified by the functions `splitter()`, `odd()`, and `even()`,
+    respectively.
+The syntax of instantiation of the data-driven tasks
+    is similar to that of instantiating threads in standard
+    C++.
+Indeed, the qualifier `hls_thread_local` before each
+    instantiation of an `hls::task` object is used to ensure the
+    thread that emulates that data-driven task starts only once and
+    keeps the same state when called multiple times in the C
+    simulation of the HLS code above.
+  - The data flow graph in {eq}`even_odd`is explicitly connected by
+    setting the `hls::stream` objects `s1` and `s2` as output FIFOs
+    for task `t1` and input FIFOs for tasks `t2` and `t3`.
+Note that
+    the qualifier `hls_thread_local` also needs to be used for each
+    instantiation of the local (to the DSP kernel) `hls::stream`
+    objects.

 %## Vitis HLS Dataflow Directive
 %* The following piece of C++ code snippet shows a simple way to